-The Trinity County Fire Safe Council (FSC) developed the Trinity County Community Wildfire Protection Plan (CWPP) between 1999 and 2005.
-This effort began with a countywide process that resulted in the Recommendations on Trinity County Values at Risk from Fire and Pre-Fire Fuels Treatment Opportunities drawn from Community Meetings 1999/2000 (February 2001).
-These recommendations were used to develop the CWPP, which was accepted by the Trinity County Fire Chiefs' Association, Trinity County Board of Supervisors and the California Department of Forestry and Fire Protection (CDF) in September 2005.
+The Trinity County Fire Safe Council (FSC) developed the first comprehensive Trinity County Community Wildfire Protection Plan (CWPP) between 1999 and 2005.
+This effort began with a countywide process that resulted in the Recommendations on Trinity County Values at Risk from Fire and Pre-Fire Fuels Treatment Opportunities drawn from Community Meetings 1999/2000 (February, 2001).
+These recommendations were used to develop the first complete Trinity County CWPP, which was accepted by the Trinity County Fire Chiefs' Association, Trinity County Board of Supervisors and the California Department of Forestry and Fire Protection (CAL FIRE) in September 2005.
+The CWPP was updated in 2010 and became the primary document to guide the FSC, its member organizations and partners, in the selection and implementation of strategic fuels reduction projects and public outreach as they have sought to improve cooperation and coordination in all aspects of wildfire management in Trinity County.
+FSC members include representatives from local, state and federal land management agencies, non-governmental organizations including the local Volunteer Fire Departments (VFDs) and citizens.
+The CWPP Update 2015 follows the same model as the CWPP Update 2010.

-These two documents have guided the FSC, its member organizations and partners, in the selection and implementation of strategic fuels reduction projects and public outreach as they have sought to improve cooperation and coordination in all aspects of wildfire management in Trinity County.
-Members include representatives from local, state and federal land management agencies, non-governmental organizations including the local Volunteer Fire Departments (VFDs) and citizens.
-The FSC identified the need for a spatially explicit countywide fire management plan in 1999 to assist in prioritizing and coordinating at a landscape level activities such as pre-fire fuels reduction treatments, and has maintained this over-arching need as fundamental to its success ever since.
+The FSC identified the need for a spatially explicit countywide fire management plan in 1999 to assist in prioritizing and coordinating, at a landscape level, activity such as pre-fire fuels reduction treatments, and has maintained this over-arching need as fundamental to its success ever since.
+The CWPP Update 2015 continues to build upon and improve the spatial information gathered from the previous CWPP versions.